-George McJunkin was born into slavery in Rogers Prairie Texas on his master, John Sanders McJunkin’s ranch ten years before the start of the Civil War.
+George McJunkin was born into slavery in Rogers Prairie, Texas, on his master, John Sanders McJunkin’s ranch, ten years before the Civil War began.
 George’s father, who had purchased his freedom years before, was a blacksmith and raised mules for the freighters hauling buffalo hide east from the Indian country.

 During the war, while all the white cowboys were away fighting, George learned to ride from the Mexican vaqueros that stayed behind.
-After the war ended there was an abundance of cattle roaming Texas.
-The cattle had multiplied to nearly 5 million head while men were away fighting.
-Cowboys would gather the cattle and drive them north to the railheads to be shipped to big cities in the east where they were slaughtered for meat.
+After the war ended, there was an abundance of cattle roaming Texas.
+The cattle had multiplied to nearly five million head while men were away fighting.
+Cowboys would gather the cattle and drive them north to the railheads to be shipped to big cities in the east, where they were slaughtered for meat.

-One night in the spring of 1867 George gathered up two ropes, an extra pair of wool pants and stuffed a couple of pieces of cornbread into a gunny sack and headed barefooted down the dirt road.
+One night in the spring of 1867, George gathered up two ropes and an extra pair of wool pants, stuffed a couple of pieces of cornbread into a gunny sack, and headed barefooted down the dirt road.
 George stopped at the first house after sunup and told them to inform his parents of his whereabouts “tell them I’m going to be a cowboy and to look for school.”

-As he made his way further down the road he passed a group of horses and one old mule that had strayed from the McJunkin ranch.
+As he went further down the road, he passed a group of horses and one old mule that had strayed from the McJunkin ranch.
 Rather than walking, George decided he would borrow a horse since master McJunkin did owe him for all the free labor.
-Using his better judgment he knew that he would be less likely to attract attention if he was riding a mule.
-He fashioned a halter out of his rope and rode on down the road.
-Along the way he stopped and helped dig a well for a couple of white settlers who were building a sod house.
-The man paid him a fistful of quarters and with that, he purchased his first pair of boots when he arrived in Comanche.
-He was hired on as a Horse Wrangler for an outfit that was camped outside of town.
+Using his better judgment, he knew he would be less likely to attract attention if he rode a mule.
+He fashioned a halter out of his rope and rode down the road.
+Along the way, he stopped and helped dig a well for a couple of white settlers building a sod house.
+The man paid him a fistful of quarters, and with that, he purchased his first pair of boots when he arrived in Comanche.
+He was hired as a Horse Wrangler for an outfit camped outside of town.

 Across the Staked Plains

 Upon arriving home, George was offered a job by Gideon Roberts after he watched George make an outstanding bronc ride on a big grey mare.
-Roberts and 3 other men were driving 700 horses across The Comanche controlled staked plains of West Texas to New Mexico to sell on the Santa Fe Trail.
-Once they reached Palo Duro Canyon in West Texas they built a cabin and started rounding up more horses for the herd.
+Roberts and three other men drove 700 horses across The Comanche-controlled staked plains of West Texas to New Mexico to sell on the Santa Fe Trail.
+Once they reached Palo Duro Canyon in West Texas, they built a cabin and started rounding up more horses for the herd.

-One day, while George was all alone in the canyon, he heard the sound of thundering hooves.
+One day, while George was alone in the canyon, he heard the sound of thundering hooves.
 It was a group of Comanche Indians stealing all of the horses.
-In the frenzy, George’s saddle horse broke loose and joined the stampeding mustangs.
+George’s saddle horse broke loose in the frenzy and joined the stampeding mustangs.
 The Indians rode up to George realizing he was unarmed one laughed at him and said: “black Mexican can walk now.”
-They held their rifles over their heads, spun the ponies around and rode off after the newly acquired herd.
+They held their rifles over their heads, spun the ponies around, and rode off after the newly acquired herd.

-When Roberts and the other men returned they started the long task reassembling the herd.
+When Roberts and the other men returned, they started the long task of reassembling the herd.
 They only saw one more Indian that winter.
 Roberts shot him and had George bury the Indian so others would not seek reprisal.
-It seems Indians got their revenge though as they found the lifeless body of Gideon‘s brother who had not returned from a turkey hunt.
+It seems Indians got their revenge, though, as they found the lifeless body of Gideon‘s brother, who had not returned from a turkey hunt.
 He had been bludgeoned to death with a tomahawk.